aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 This flow leverages the functionality of automated interaction recording within Amazon Connect to capture the customer audio.
 This can be seen from of the `Recording and analytics behaviour` block, which enables **Automated interaction call recording**.

 This flow implements the following logic:
-1. Two contact attributes are set - `voicemail = true`, and `voicemail-destination = <the queue where the notification for a given voicemail will be sent>`.
+1. Three contact attributes are set - `voicemail = true`, `voicemail-destination = <the queue where the notification for a given voicemail will be sent>`, and `phoneNumber` which is the phone number of the customer.
 These attributes *are required* in order to be picked up as voicemails.
 2. A prompt is played.
 This is the voicemail greeting.
 You can change it to adapt it to your needs.
 3. Automated interaction recording is enabled
 4. A *beep* is played to indicate the start of the recording